kyma-project/cli/docs/03-03-examples-alpha.md

 There are several ways to install Kyma:

-- To install Kyma on a local cluster, simply use the `deploy` command.
+- To install Kyma on a local cluster, simply use the `deploy` command without any flags.
 Kyma provides a default domain under the URL `https://console.local.kyma.dev`.

   ```